MatthewSmith430/CompaniesHouse/README.md

 This is an R package aimed at helping in extracting data from companies house: <https://www.gov.uk/government/organisations/companies-house>

-It particular, it provides a way to search for companies and extract a set of componay numbers.
+It particular, it provides a way to search for companies and extract a set of company numbers.
 These company numbers can then be used to identify company directors.

 This package also provides functions which allow you to build a network of interlocking directors, that is a network of individuals and the companies, linked by board membership.
-Other networks are also created - such as director networks, this is a set of indiviudals linked by sitting on (at least one of) the same company board of directors.
+Other networks are also created - such as director networks, this is a set of individuals linked by sitting on (at least one of) the same company board of directors.
 Company networks - a set of companies linked by having (at least one of) the same directors sitting on the board.

 Packages
 --------

-This package is requires a number of other packages, more specifically:
+This package requires a number of other packages, more specifically:

 ``` r
 library(igraph)